When to visit

 The narrow 12-km road to Mount Edith Cavell winds through the Athabasca Valley along the Athabasca river.
 To get to the trailheads, go 7 km south of Jasper on Highway 93 and turn right onto Highway 93A.
 Travel 5.4 km and turn right onto the Cavell Road, which leads to the mountain.

-* Warning, this route is unsuitable for large RVs (over 25 feet/7 metres).
+* Warning, this route is unsuitable for large motorhomes (over 25 feet/7 metres).

-A short hike (1.6 km/1 hr./moderate) at the foot of the mountain offers views of the magnificent Angel Glacier and Cavell Meadows.
-The Cavell Meadows trail is more demanding but offers stunning views (6-7 km/3-5 hrs./difficult).
+A short 1.7 km (1 hour) moderate hike at the foot of the mountain offers views of the magnificent Angel Glacier and Cavell Meadows.

 Between Jasper and Maligne Lake, you have a good chance of seeing wildlife (especially black bear and bighorn sheep) close to the road.
 The best times for wildlife sightings are early morning and in the evening, as that is when the animals come close to the road to feed.